coskunomer/Movie-Recommendations-Using-Matrix-Factorization/README.md

 <br>
 Because of the GitHub's file size limitages, the datasets are not on this directory.
 <br>
-You can go and download the data from https://grouplens.org/datasets/movielens/25m/
+If you want to run the files you can go and download the data from https://grouplens.org/datasets/movielens/25m/
 <br>
-After downloading, just put them into datasets/ folder.
+After downloading, just put them into datasets/ folder and run preprocess.py.